OmarBedawi/my_first_e-store/README.md

 ---
 ## Aim
-The aim of this Django app is to create an interactive interface where users can find out e-book titles and their relative informations.
+The aim of this Django app is to create an interactive interface where users can find out e-Book titles and their relative informations.
-This app is to be a one stop shop where users can create accounts and purchase e-books.
+This app is to be a one stop shop where users can create accounts and purchase e-Books.

 ---
 ## User Experience (UX)